Zaffierce/domiNATION-support-system/README.md

 * Allowing an admin to re-open a ticket

 # Change Log
+03/04/2020
+- Started progress on Admin Panel
+  - Items rendered via the database to the screen
+  -

 02/29/2020
 - Changed formatting on Manage page
   - NEW, OPEN, and CLOSED tickets are now separate